shortstack/deploy/README.md

 You can now log into the VPN at https://{ openvpn-ip }:943

-You will now also want to lock down the OpenVPN security group to only allow SSH from your location.
+You will now also want to lock down the OpenVPN security group to allow SSH from only your location, instead of 0.0.0.0/0.

 ## deploy.sh